rougier/from-python-to-numpy/book/preface.rst

 License
 --------

-This work is licensed under a Creative Commons Attribution-Non Commercial-Share Alike 4.0 International License_.
+This work is licensed under a `Creative Commons Attribution-Non Commercial-Share Alike 4.0 International License <https://creativecommons.org/licenses/by-nc-sa/4.0/>`_.
 You are free to:

 * **Share** — copy and redistribute the material in any medium or format
 * **Adapt** — remix, transform, and build upon the material